html2rss/html2rss.github.io/components/html2rss.md

 The documentation covers everything the gem is capable of.
 If you want to dive deeper, read the [gem's README](https://github.com/gildesmarais/html2rss/blob/master/README.md) or check [the YARD Docs](https://www.rubydoc.info/gems/html2rss).

 The gem's code is automatically tested.
 There's also code documentation for the API, usually with examples.
-However, looking inside the test suite to find tto find more complex examples is recommended.
+However, looking inside the test suite to find to find more complex examples is recommended.

 [See the project on Github](https://github.com/gildesmarais/html2rss){: .btn .btn-purple }